Topic: Large-scale Modeling of Olfactory Processing

 Playlist of online videos

 Playlist of online videos.
 Selected presentations were streamed live during the Workshop and were archived for online viewing.
-A live chat of the event took place via Twitter with the hashtag #odorWS.

 Summary Report.
 Participants presented short overviews of their own work and thoughts regarding: (1) experimentally observed properties that are important for large-scale modeling of the olfactory bulb, (2) the current state of modeling of this area and what is missing from these models, and (3) neuroinformatics resources that could be helpful moving forward, including databases and software tools.
 Group discussion over the course of the workshop gradually led to convergence to several important topics that are necessary for creating and understanding large-scale models of the olfactory system, including the characterization of odor space, learning and memory, and the role of feedback from piriform cortex on olfactory bulb dynamics.
 We also discussed ideas about a roadmap for moving forward with collaborative work in these areas, as well as the development of community based models.

 Keller et al. 2017.
 Predicting human olfactory perception from chemical features of odor molecules.
 Science, 355(6327): 820.
 [Online]

 Gerkin RC, Castro JB.
 2015.
 The number of olfactory stimuli that humans can discriminate is still unknown. eLife, 4: e08127.
 [Online]

 Gerkin RC, Keller A, Mainland J, Ihara Y, Vosshall L, Meyer P. 2016.
 From Shape to Smell: Predicting odor descriptors for single molecules.
 152.02, Society for Neuroscience (SFN).